apache/flink/docs/content/docs/connectors/table/formats/canal.md

 {{< label "Format: Serialization Schema" >}}
 {{< label "Format: Deserialization Schema" >}}

 [Canal](https://github.com/alibaba/canal/wiki) is a CDC (Changelog Data Capture) tool that can stream changes in real-time from MySQL into other systems.
-Canal provides a unified format schema for changelog and supports to serialize messages using JSON and [protobuf](https://developers.google.com/protocol-buffers) (protobuf is the default format for Canal).
+Canal provides a unified format schema for changelog and supports serializing messages using JSON and [protobuf](https://developers.google.com/protocol-buffers) (protobuf is the default format for Canal).

-Flink supports to interpret Canal JSON messages as INSERT/UPDATE/DELETE messages into Flink SQL system.
+Flink supports interpreting Canal JSON messages as INSERT/UPDATE/DELETE messages into Flink SQL system.
 This is useful in many cases to leverage this feature, such as
  - synchronizing incremental data from databases to other systems
  - auditing logs
  - real-time materialized views on databases
  - temporal join changing history of a database table and so on.

-Flink also supports to encode the INSERT/UPDATE/DELETE messages in Flink SQL as Canal JSON messages, and emit to storage like Kafka.
+Flink also supports encoding the INSERT/UPDATE/DELETE messages in Flink SQL as Canal JSON messages, and emit to storage like Kafka.
 However, currently Flink can't combine UPDATE_BEFORE and UPDATE_AFTER into a single UPDATE message.
 Therefore, Flink encodes UPDATE_BEFORE and UPDATE_AFTER as DELETE and INSERT Canal messages.

 *Note: Support for interpreting Canal protobuf messages is on the roadmap.*